oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL/Sparkler-XeHE/README.md

 # XeHE - Intel GPU-accelerated Privacy Protecting Computing project
+Homomorphic encryption (HE) allows to perform computations in the encrypted space without decrypting the operands.
+It is increadibly compute-intensive and benefits from data-parallel acceleration with GPUs.
+This sample demonstrates how to program HE functions on the GPUs, as well as it demonstrates how effectively leverage existing C++ code.

+For comprehensive information in oneAPI programming, see the [Intel&reg; oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide).
+(Use search or the table of contents to find relevant information.)

 # Project structure
 `cmake/`   - cmake functionality (such as findSYCL, etc.)